I've got an English degree and am really into anime, video games, movies, music, and D&D.

 But my biggest gripe of all comes in the form of the final episode.
 Obviously, I don't want to give too much away, but it's beyond infuriating when everything the story is building up to turns out to just be an inconsequential wet fart.
 None of our questions are answered at all.
 And then we get a time skip as we follow Hatchin in her later teenage years.
 Again, I don't want to give it all away, but I will say who is she and what have they done with Hatchin?!
 I was howling betrayal at my TV all throughout this finale, and I won't be surprised if others do as well.

 All in all, Michiko & Hatchin is a bit of a mixed bag, but still far from a waste of time.
 The fleeting feeling of the show bothers me because I wanted to love it.
 The repetitiveness of the narrative bothers me because I wanted to see the characters encounter new situations and handle them differently.
 The finale bothered me because I wanted a more satisfying conclusion and a beginning of a new journey.
 There was so much potential, and a lot of it was left buried in the ground.
 However, it can't be stressed enough that this is a unique anime for its focus on complex and very different female protagonists as well as its South American setting.
-If either of those are important to you, then ignore all my whining.
+If either of those is important to you, then ignore all my whining.
 For everybody else, I can only offer a very mild recommendation.

 Final Score: 6.5 out of 10.
 Michiko & Hatchin is a vibrant and action-packed series with a colorful cast and a non-traditional setting for anime.
 However, it spends too much valuable time spinning its wheels and sadly ends on a sour note.